 - Add chocolate chips to the dough and mix.

-- Use an ice cream scooper or spoon to scoop out dough, form cookie and place on cookie sheet.
-These cookies will spread a little while baking.
+- Use an ice cream scooper or spoon to scoop out dough, form into a cookie shape and place on cookie sheet.
+They will not spread a whole lot.

 - Allow cookies to cool and enjoy!